bennettslin/yearlings_bobtail_app/LATEST_TODO.md

 # Latest todo
+* Don't do the parentheses thing.
+It's just not me.
 * Revise five annotations
-* Review ten annotations starting with Vegan
+* Review annotations for songs with most to review
+    * Resolve or rest at least ten

 ### Must do
 * Illustrator